Creating a Case Set

 Axonius auto-fills fields with default values where possible.
 Required fields are marked with an asterisk (*).

-This first step, Select Assets (see above screen), is where you define the scope of the Case Set, determining which assets the automation will monitor and act upon.
+In this first step, Select Assets, you define which assets the Case Set applies to, similar to how you select assets for an Enforcement Set.
+This is where you define the scope of the Case Set, determining which assets the automation will monitor and act upon.
 This process is similar to how you select assets for an Enforcement Set.

-Required Configuration You must select the asset type (e.g., Devices, Users, or Software) and the specific query that identifies the assets needing remediation or action.
+You must select the asset type (for example: Devices, Users, Software) and the specific query that identifies the assets needing remediation or action.

-• Assign a unique, custom Name to your Case Set for better identification, replacing the default name (e.g., Case Set_nnn).
+• Assign a unique, custom Name to your Case Set for better identification, replacing the default name (for example: _Case Set_nnn_).

 • Provide a description for your new Case Set by clicking + Add description and in the box that opens, typing a Description.